PyHOGS/pyhogs.github.io/content/How to.../pyhogs_posting.md

 # How to post to PyHOGS

 This is a basic tutorial describing how to create iPython Notebooks and uploading them to the PyHOGS GitHub repository for sharing with the group.
 There is a recent [Nature Toolbox article](http://www.nature.com/news/interactive-notebooks-sharing-the-code-1.16261 "Nature Toolbox: interactive notebooks sharing the code") on iPython Notebooks that may be of interest.
 See the companion post "Using GitHub for PyHOGS" for more details on setting up and using GitHub.

+Posts can also be written in markdown and don't require a python notebook.
+This post, for example, is written solely in markdown, since no python output needs to be displayed.

-The easiest way to add content is to email it directly to JPaul or Earle, who maintain the PyHOGS GitHub repository.
+The easiest way to add content is to email it directly to JPaul or Earle, who maintain the PyHOGS GitHub repository, and can quickly incorporate it into the website..
 They'll still ask you to provide two files (a notebook file and a markdown wrapper).
 This is the easiest way to post.

 Alternatively, if you want to learn new software or want to contribute more regularly, you can learn how to work with GitHub.
 This is the pathway I describe here.
 The steps involved are: